 Health education services are covered services and are available to Members at no cost.
-These services are designed to assist and support providers in promoting self-management and healthy behaviors for Members.
-The Health Education Department is part of the HPSJ Medical Management Department.
+These services are designed to assist and support Providers in promoting self-management and healthy behaviors for Members.
+The Health Education Department is part of Health Plan's Medical Management Department.
 The Health Education Department is dedicated to the promotion and empowerment of healthy lifestyles.
 The goal is to help Members be engaged and informed so they can be active participants in their care and in the care of their children.
-Many of the services provided below are provided in English, Spanish and Chinese (the threshold language for HPSJ).
+Many of the services provided below are provided in English, Spanish and Chinese (the threshold languages for Health Plan).

-The HPSJ Health Education Department -
+Health Plan's Health Education Department -

-- 1. Ensures that the health education services are provided directly by HPSJ or through subcontracts or formal agreements with other providers specializing in health education services. - 2.
-Conducts targeted outreach to promote optimal program use and participation by Members, and ensures these programs are available and accessible upon self-referral or referral by contracted medical providers.
-All programs are available to Members at no charge.

-- 3. Distributes appropriate health education notices and information through, but not limited to: - a.
+- 1. Ensures that the health education services are provided directly by Health Plan or through subcontracts or formal agreements with other Providers specializing in health education services. - 2.
+Conducts targeted outreach to promote optimal program use and participation by Members, and ensures these programs are available and accessible upon self-referral or referral by contracted medical Providers.
+All programs are available to Members at no charge. - 3.
+Distributes appropriate health education notices and information through, but not limited to: - a.
 Member handbook - b.
 FOCUS YOUR HEALTH, the Member newsletter (quarterly) - c.
 Special mailings - d.
 Provider offices - e.
 Community outreach activities - 4.
 Provides Members' access to an Audio Library, available through the Advice Nurse/Physician Line - 5.
-HPSJ's multidisciplinary health education program includes intervention such as: - a.
+Health Plan's multidisciplinary health education program includes intervention such as: - a.
 Self-care techniques and/or self-care publications - b.
 Public service announcements (PSAs) to reinforce healthy behaviors - c.
 Billboards (outdoor advertising) identifying health risks/healthy behaviors, etc. - d.
 Health/patient education materials (development and distribution) - e.
 Advice Nurse information and audio library promotions - f.
 Participation in community organizations promoting healthy behaviors - g.
-Community health education program development and referral - h.
+Community health education program development and referral

+- h.
 Outreach to target populations, utilizing community-based organizations, the faith communities, neighborhood groups, etc. - i.
-Trainings/seminars for provider staff to support their work with HPSJ patients - j.
+Trainings/seminars for Provider staff to support their work with Health Plan patients - j.
 Authorization for nutrition consultation based on medical necessity - 6.
-HPSJ provides health education through health promotion activities including, but not limited to: - a.
+Health Plan provides health education through health promotion activities including, but not limited to: - a.
 Participating in community coalitions and meetings to understand the needs of our members in organic settings. - b.
-Finding, planning, facilitating, and/or participating in community events (e.g., health fairs, annual Black Family Day, HPSJ Walks for Health, etc.)
+Finding, planning, facilitating, and/or participating in community events (e.g., health fairs, annual Black Family Day, Health Plan Walks for Health, etc.)